bryanlontoc06/sml/README.md

 #### with User Roles and User Registration
 - Employee and Lab Test Procedures - w/ Price Lists & Patient Lab Test History

-NOTE: PROJECT IN PROGRESS (planning to improve this project into a medical laboratory clinic use, by adding laboratory tests with price lists, patients record with lab test procedures and its prices.

 Stacks Used:
 - Nodejs
 - Docker